TodePond/TodePondDotCom/sky/event-organisers/readme.md

 The thing that surprised me most was the schedule.
 Everyone has access to it via a custom built web app.
 That part was pretty normal.
 The crazy part was that anyone could add new sessions to the schedule in the app: *Anyone*!

 Anyone could add a session to the *official* timetable, which felt completely crazy to me.
 I couldn't believe they trusted people to do this.
 I mean, I guess there was some approval system or something, for abuse and stuff?
 But it was more about the artistic control that the organisers were willing to part with.
 By letting anyone change their conference's plan, they let go of control.
 They made space for someone else.

+I think some people would say, "That's [just](https://www.todepond.com/wikiblogarden/better-computing/just/) an unconference" and I would say "No it's not".
+Unconferences are when there's no structure or schedule at all and it's a free-for-all.
+Everyone creates the conference together from scratch.
+And yes, I guess that's similar in some ways.
+But Heart of Clojure felt much higher stakes than that.

+In an unconference, there's nothing to lose.
+You're starting with nothing so there's not much pressure.

+In Heart of Clojure, there was a fully crafted plan, planned with care and attention, and then that plan was given to you as a gift that you're entrusted with.

+By creating a

 <br>